Glennpedley/CluelessDevOps/README.md

 <h2>2.
 CHANGE THE WORKFLOW to WHATSAPP Notification.
 (Adjust the workflow to what I want)</h2> <br>
 Okayyy so I got the workflow files in the directory.
 Now I want to change them, I would like to a workflow that will send a whatsapp message to a group (guess who I am going to BOMB-cheh).
-What I need to do is to find a Whatsapp workflow to use and replace mine with that..(oh found out I need to sign up for Twilio from the readme of the other guy's repository) <br>
+What I need to do is to find a Whatsapp workflow to use and replace mine with that..(oh found out I need to sign up for Twilio from the readme of the other guy's repository).PLUS Whatsapp messages ONLY to phone numbers not groups... so IF I am gonna need to send to a group, I am gonna have to do it phone number by phone number. <br>
  <br>
-SO I did signed up at Twilio (at first didnt get anumber but got some US number ater cos nothing was working so might as well get it in case it affects the workflow)
+SO I did signed up at Twilio (at first didn't get anumber but got some US number after cos nothing was working so might as well get it in case it affects the workflow-which I later experimented again, was not necessary-So no need to get a Twilio phone number for this to run)
-Then from my Twilio dashboard fetch Account Sid and Auth Token and put them in secrets page of github, which means... go to the repository I wan to put secrets in, then look for the "gear" icon which means settings, there are TWO gear icons that I saw... use the one in a line of many tabs. <br>
+Then from my Twilio dashboard, fetch Account Sid and Auth Token and put them in secrets page of github, which means... go to the repository I wan to put secrets in, then look for the "gear" icon which means settings( there are TWO gear icons that I saw... use the one in a line of many tabs) and go find your secrets.
+Each repository can have it own secrets. <br>
  <br>
 To encrypt them, create new secrets in your repository named account_sid, auth_token, to_whatsapp_no and give it's value.
-Well, I did that, took the values from Twilio. <br>
+Well, I did that, took the values from Twilio.
+The important thing to note here is that the name chosen for the secrets' accounts has to be same with the one in the code for the code to retrieve it. <br>
  <br>
 Then I change my workflow directory to  .github/workflows/whatsapp-push-notify-action.yml. <br>
-NOTICE - this is the file name, not the actual path or action, later will show you no need use this name IF your repository is another name, a great example would be CluelessDevOps (oh wow, what a great repository name!) <br>
+NOTICE - this is the file name, not the actual path or action, later will show you, no need use this name IF your repository is another name, a great example would be CluelessDevOps (oh wow, what a great repository name!) <br>
 And I edited it to the following properties to newly edited  "whatsapp-push-notify-action.yml" file;
  <br>